 However, as a beginner runner, you don’t need a fancy digital timepiece.
 In fact, a simple watch with a stop and start button can do the trick.

-Listening to your best song collection, or a podcast or even an audiobook while running can make your runs much better.
-That’s why having a proper pair of running headphones are some of the most essential running gear you can get these days.
+Listening to your best song collection, or a podcast, or even an audiobook while running can make your runs much better.
+That’s why having a proper pair of running headphones is some of the essential running gear you can get these days.

 So, how do you choose the best pair of running headphones?
 When shopping for a quality pair of headphones to wear while running, you’ll want to look at a few key factors:

-This was a quick run-down of the running gear for beginners, available on the market.
+This was a quick run-down of the running gear for beginners available on the market.
 As a beginner, there is no need to buy all these.
-However, after a few runs, it’s time to properly gear up.
+However, after a few runs, it’s time to gear up properly.